rstgroup/json-api-php/README.md

 ...
 ```

-or You could just switch that off (for some strange reasons):
+Or you could just---for some strange reasons---switch that off:
 ```php
 $writer->attachResourceObjectsLinks(false);
 ```
-causing
+The result will be:
 ```json
 {"posts": [
     {